elclanrs/templee/readme.md

 # Templee

-Templee is a small DSL to quickly create data-drive HTML content with a syntax similar to jQuery.
+Templee is a small DSL to quickly create data-driven HTML content with a syntax similar to jQuery.

 ## How to: